Knitting with alpaca wool

 Alpaca wool owes its name to the relatives of the camels of the same name and has its roots in South America.
 The animals in this region are kept and bred in the heights of the Andes at different temperatures.

-Alpaca wool weighs about five kilograms after shearing.
-They come in gray, brown or beige colors.
+Alpaca wool weighs about five kilograms after the shearing of one animal.
+It comes in gray, brown or beige colors.
 Above all, this wool is most known for its warming properties, thanks to its high level of fat.
 The wool fiber is hollow from the inside which gives it an insulating effect.

 Alpaca is also a popular yarn for winter fashion, thanks to its incomparable thermal properties.
 It repels heat on hot days, keeping the body temperature pleasant at all times.
 The hollow alpaca fiber has the capacity to absorb a comparatively large amount of moisture, which helps to keep wearers dry and prevents them from sweating.
 Alpaca is hardly inflammable and offers protection against radiation.

 Alpaca wool is soft and does not scratch

 Alpaca wool is extremely soft, is not itchy and repels dirt and odors.
 This beautiful wool is also great for people who suffer from allergies as its lanolin (wool wax) percentage is very low.
 Alpaca wool comes with an antibacterial effect which makes it easy to tolerate.
 Compared to other natural fibers, alpaca wool has a low mat ratio which helps it maintain its quality for a longer period of time.

 Though available in bundles, this wool mostly comes in the classic form of a ball.
 This yarn is easy to process, which makes it the best option for first-time trials in small knitting factories.
 Advanced knitters can also try out alpaca wool in thicker gauges on larger pieces like jackets or ponchos, which are very light and fluffy.